 - Wine, beer and cocktails

 - Tomato-based products

 Yes, the temperature of the water will help treat stains to the best of your ability.
 But when it comes to treating stains, the most important step is to get the garment in water before it has time to dry and settle.
 If you’re unsure what temperature the water should be, start with room temperature.
 Then pull out your phone and look up this cheat sheet.
 You can always move the garment to either cold or hot water once you figure out which temperature is right for your stain.

 As your home cleaning professionals, Molly Maid is dedicated to cleaning your home or apartment and giving you the knowledge to keep it that way!
 And if your household has trouble with mustard and other messy spills, you could probably use an extra hand to tidy things up.
-Contact your local Molly Maid or call(800) 654-9647 to learn more about our flexible cleaning programs!
+Contact your local Molly Maid, a Neighborly company or call(800) 654-9647 to learn more about our flexible cleaning programs!